 Our qualified staff of water utility professionals are dedicated to providing our customers with the best quality drinking water possible and we continue to meet or produce better quality water than State and Federal regulations require.
 We operate seven days a week, 365 days a year and conduct approximately 15,000 tests per month for more than 100 contaminants.
 Some recent results are included below.

 Water Quality Dashboard testing timeline

 Our monthly water quality dashboard shows the most recent month of available results.
 Testing for PFAS and 1,4-dioxane is completed by a subcontract lab with specialized instrumentation and experienced staff, so results can take a month or more to be provided to us.
 City of Ann Arbor uses multiple lines of defense against each type of contaminant, and we monitor each treatment step closely using both real-time performance indicators and longer term testing of specific contaminants.
 This strategy allows us to keep your water safe from contaminants that can be analyzed quickly as well as those that require more time and specialized instrumentation.

-If you have specific concerns or water quality questions, staff are here to assist you, please call 734.994.2840 or email email@example.com.
+If you have any specific concerns or water quality questions, we look forward to answering them.
+Staff can be reached at 734.994.2840 or via email [email protected].

 Fire Hydrant Flushing